Dusk Graphics Backends — Pick the Right One

 • On Mac: switch from Metal → OpenGL.

-”Dusk won’t even launch / crashes immediately”
+”Dusklight won’t even launch / crashes immediately”

-• macOS: ~/Library/Application Support/TwilitRealm/Dusk/
+• macOS: ~/Library/Application Support/TwilitRealm/Dusk/config.json

-• Linux: ~/.local/share/TwilitRealm/Dusk/
+• Linux: ~/.local/share/TwilitRealm/Dusk/config.json

 ”FPS is unexpectedly low”